2025 F1 driver line-ups: latest rumours, confirmed seats & contract news

 • Rookie Kimi Antonelli signs to replace Lewis Hamilton

 At one point, Mercedes seemed to be one of only two teams to have its driver line-up secured for 2025, with both George Russell and Lewis Hamilton signing extensions in the midst of the 2023 season.
-But a break clause in Hamilton’s deal has been activated and he will move to Ferrari in 2025.
+But a break clause in Hamilton’s deal was activated and he will move to Ferrari in 2025.

 Related article